Do not hesitate to contact us for any questions that you cannot find the answer for in our F.A.Q. section.

 If I am taking the DELF exam, how do I get to the examination centre in Sophia Antipolis?

 Take the bus to Sophia, this takes around 40 minutes from Nice.
-The centre is just a walk away from the bus stop.
+The centre is just a short walk away from the bus stop.
 A map and all the explanations you need will be given to you in advance.

 Will I be in a class with other students the same age as me?
 What do I do if they are all much older or younger than me?